Obama campaign keeps ads off Colorado airwaves all week

-AURORA, Co., July 22 (Reuters) - President Barack Obama’s re-election team, maintaining an unofficial time-out on full-scale campaigning following a deadly shooting at a movie theater, said on Sunday it will keep its advertisements off the airwaves in Colorado for the rest of the week.
+AURORA, Co.
+(Reuters) - President Barack Obama’s re-election team, maintaining an unofficial time-out on full-scale campaigning following a deadly shooting at a movie theater, said on Sunday it will keep its advertisements off the airwaves in Colorado for the rest of the week.

 That prompted speculation about whether the tragedy may have a lasting impact in terms of softening what is widely seen as one of the nastiest election fights in recent memory.